<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=7154857&amp;fmt=gif">

 Tip 3: Turn Unconscious Bias into a Leadership Development Opportunity

 Confronting bias is uncomfortable.
 But discomfort is where transformation lives.
-Too often, bias training is seen as a compliance exercise.
-In reality, it’s a catalyst for growth.
+Too often, bias training is seen as a compliance exercise when in reality, it’s a catalyst for growth.
 It challenges your assumptions, reshapes your thinking and strengthens your decision-making.
 When embraced fully, it becomes a core leadership competency.

 Leadership Bias Trap